Current Watering Restrictions: None – see below for details

 For more info: www.teamwatersmart.ca

-Current fire danger: Low
+Current fire danger: MODERATE

 Deep Bay Improvement District – 250-757-9312